RMIT Interlocation in Asia

 • Remember: Using general electives will reduce the complexity of your registration and increase the chances of your study plan being approved

-• Print the Study Plan (PDF, 403KB, 1p), read thoroughly the Study Plan guide to complete your Study Plan.
+Read the full Study Plan guide to learn how to complete your Study Plan.

 To register for inter-location and submit your host institution preference, please create an account on Mobi, RMIT’s online application portal.